Skip to content

 Control Flow

 Conditionals and loops work inside compute blocks.
-The operation log captures whatever actually executes:
+The log captures whatever actually executes:

 kettle